-that Ideally its recommended to see the dentist every six months?
-Doing so can aid in the detection of decay, oral disease and other dental health problems before the progress and become severe.
-If you are at risk for certain complications or have a history or periodontal disease and advanced decay, you may need to visit your general dentist on a more frequent basis.
+that Ideally it’s recommended to see the dentist every six months?
+Doing so can aid in the detection of decay, oral disease, and other dental health problems before they progress and become severe.
+If you are at risk for certain complications or have a history of periodontal disease and advanced decay, you may need to visit your general dentist on a more frequent basis.
 Patients who visit their dentist regularly and as recommended are more likely to retain their natural teeth and enjoy a lifetime of good oral health.

 Yes.
 Even if you are not currently experiencing any symptoms of tooth decay or gum disease, it is important to visit your dentist for a thorough examination and cleaning.
 Despite daily brushing and flossing, your teeth can still accumulate tartar that can harbor bacteria.
 These bacteria can lead to gum disease and tooth decay if not professionally removed at your dentist’s office.

 Your visit will begin with a general inspection of the condition of your teeth.
 If you have not been to the dentist in a while, your dentist may order x-rays.
 Later, your dentist will review your x-rays and discuss any symptoms you may have been experiencing.
 He or she will then make a recommendation for treatment (if applicable) and answer any questions you may have.

 Based on the results of your dental check-up, your general dentist may recommend that you return for treatment or follow a special at-home oral care plan.
 You may also be referred to a dental specialist for the treatment of advanced oral health conditions

 The main part of the examination is visual, with the dentist looking for the signs of tooth decay.
 To do this, they will look at your teeth from every angle they can.